Analysis of three dimensional potential problems in non-homogeneous media with physics-informed deep collocation method using material transfer learning and sensitivity analysis: Numerical examples

-The temperature profile along the z-axis for the three material variations are plotted and compared with the corresponding analytical solutions in Figure~\ref{Temperature profile}, the predicted temperature and flux and analytical results are in excellent agreement.
+First, different NN configurations are investigated.
+Figure~\ref{Comparison of activation functions} shows the relative error for various activation functions and layers.
+The $arctan$ function yields the most stable and accurate results.
+Both $arctan$ and $Tanh$ function outperform the other activation functions.
+Figure~\ref{Comparison of sampling} depicts the influence of different sampling methods on the relative error.
+Random sampling method obtained most stable and accurate potentials with increasing layers. $Korobov$, $Hammersley$, $Latin Hypercube$ sampling methods also provide reasonable results.

-The predicted temperature and flux contour for three material variations inside the cube is shown in Figure~\ref{flux_1}-\ref{flux_3}.
-For all three cases as shown, it can be observed that the heat distribution varies with graded variation in the z coordinates which is consistent with the material property of the FGMs.
+Next, we focus on various material variations, see Figure~\ref{Comparison of material}.
+All material variations can be predicted accurately, but the most accurate results are obtained for the exponential conductivity.
+The results from Figure~\ref{Comparison of activation functions} to \ref{Comparison of material} suggest that 2 hidden layers are a good choice for the underlying problem.

-An optimization algorithm can minimize a loss function, the algorithm includes first- and second-order based methods.
-First-order methods minimize the function using its gradient.
-Second-order method minimize the function using the second derivative (Hessian).
-In this application a combination of those two optimizers is deployed, with Adam algorithm chosen for the first-order method, L-BFGS the second-order method.
-The combined optimization method is proved better performance in the model.
+We study now different numbers of collocation points (inside the cube and on its surface).
+The relative error in the temperature is depicted in Figure~\ref{N_f} and \ref{N_b}.
+We also compared our results to results from FEM in Figure \ref{N_f_FEM}.
+The temperature profile along the z-axis for three material variations are plotted with the corresponding analytical solutions in Figure~\ref{Temperature profile}.

-The convergence history of different optimizers can be seen in Figure~\ref{cost-op}, it is obvious, Adam converges faster but over the long term L-BFGS achieves lower loss, that compared with the Adam or L-BFGS, the combination of Adam and L-BFGS can greatly improve the accuracy of the results, and the combination can maintain efficiency.
+The predicted temperature and flux distributions for three material variations inside the cube is shown in Figures~\ref{flux_1}-\ref{flux_3}.
+The heat distribution varies with graded variation in the z coordinates which is consistent with the material property of the FGMs.

-In the following the problem is solved using network with 1, 2, 3, 4, 5 and 6 hidden layer, and the results are illustrated in Figure~\ref{cost-layer}, it can be clearly found that when the network with 2 hidden layers, the results can reach a desired level of accuracy in a short time.
+Let us now test the influence of the optimizer on the results.
+First-order methods minimize the function using its gradient while second-order methods minimize the loss function using the second order derivatives (Hessian information).
+In this application a combination of these two optimizers is employed.
+The used first-order method is the Adam algorithm while L-BFGS is the tested second-order method.
+The convergence history for different optimizers is illustrated in Figure~\ref{cost-op}.
+Although the first order optimizer can be faster, they require more iterations.
+The L-BFGS optimizer needs less iterations, but there is the risk in being trapped in local minima.
+Using the combined optimizers, the loss reaches a significant smaller value with acceptable number of iterations and simultaneously ensures the solution being close to the global minima.